 Disclosure: Some of the links below may be affiliate links.
 That means, I may earn money or products from the companies mentioned in this post.
 Read my full disclosure here.

-Initially, I found myself unsure whether this “hobby” would be sustainable.
+When I started Rapt Motherhood, I wondered whether my “hobby” would be sustainable.

 Commitment is hard.
 Commitment to marriage, gospel-centered mothering, friendships, and other responsibilities requires consistent work.

 As followers of Christ, we are to be faithful to our promises as He is faithful to His.

 “God is not man, that he should lie, or a son of man, that he should change his mind.
 Has he said, and will he not do it?
 Or has he spoken, and will he not fulfill it?” – Numbers 23:19

 Unlike God, we should have occasions where we change our minds because we are frequently wrong.

 Just hours after celebrating my commitment to this blog, I found myself feeling like a failure as a mother.
 I knew that some of my choices in correcting my son’s behavior that day were wrong.

 I don’t believe my choices in themselves were sinful, just that they were not the best for my son at that moment.
 What was sinful, was my unwillingness to change my choice.
 I knew in my heart that I needed to try a different approach to help my son improve his behavior, yet I refused to do so.